atreyasha/spp-explainability/docs/develop.md

     6.  provide description of data structures (eg. data, labels) required for training processes

-    7.  make list of all useful commands for slurm -\> useful to re-use later on

-    8.  test download and all other scripts to ensure they work
+    7.  test download and all other scripts to ensure they work

-    9. GPU/CPU runs not always reproducible depending on multi-threading, see:
+    8. GPU/CPU runs not always reproducible depending on multi-threading, see:
         <https://pytorch.org/docs/stable/notes/randomness.html#reproducibility>

-    10. add MIT license when made public
+    9.  add MIT license when made public

 ## Notes